55 Animals Found in Lakes

 by Charles Patrick Ewing is licensed under CC BY 2.0

-The Great Blue Heron is a majestic sight to see and often animals found in lakes.
+The Great Blue Heron is a majestic sight, often found in lakes.

-It stands up to four feet tall with a wingspan of up to six feet, and its long legs and neck make it easily recognizable.
+It can stand up to four feet tall and have a wingspan of up to six feet, and its long legs and neck make it easily recognizable.

 It can also be seen wading in shallow waters or floating on the surface, looking for food.

-The Great Blue Heron is usually solitary, but it will form large colonies near water sources during nesting season.
+The Great Blue Heron is usually solitary, but during nesting season, it forms large colonies near water sources.

 44. Green Heron